-5.0 The Designated Safeguarding Lead (DSL)

-- The DSL will be a member of the Senior Leadership Team. - Whilst the activities of the DSL can be delegated to appropriately trained deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL.
-This responsibility should not be delegated. - DSLs should help promote educational outcomes by working closely with teachers about children's welfare, safeguarding and child protection concerns. - Governing bodies and proprietors should ensure that the DSL role is explicit in the post-holder's job description and appropriate time is made available to the DSL and deputy DSL(s) to allow them to undertake their duties. - If a <pupil/student> moves from your school, child protection and safeguarding records will be forwarded on to the DSL at the new school, with due regard to their confidential nature and in line with current government guidance on the transfer of such records.
+5.0 This means the DSL team in our school The Designated Safeguarding Lead (DSL) will be: Lead: Nick Whitehouse The DSL will be a member of the Senior Leadership • Deputies: Team.
+Duncan Wilson (Main Site), Nicki Whilst the activities of the DSL can be delegated to • Quadri (Main Site), Jasmin Hussain appropriately trained deputies, the ultimate lead (Annex) responsibility for safeguarding and child protection remains with the DSL.
+This responsibility should not Assistant Deputies: Julie Hallam, Claire be delegated.
+Walters, Vida Kyereh, Tamsin DSLs should help promote educational outcomes by • O'Brien, Lyndsey Tapper working closely with teachers about children's welfare, safeguarding and child protection concerns.
+Any steps taken to support a child/ Governing bodies and proprietors should ensure that • young person who has a safeguarding the DSL role is explicit in the post-holder's job vulnerability must be reported to the description and appropriate time is made available to lead DSL. the DSL and deputy DSL(s) to allow them to undertake their duties.
+Staff will be informed of relevant details only when the DSL feels their having knowledge of a situation will improve their ability to support an individual child and/or family.
+A written record will be made of what information has been shared, with whom, and when,